duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/10-pi-networking.md

 ### Introducing The Lesson

-Recommended: 5 minutes
+Recommended: 10 minutes

 **Hook:**

 -  This will be a lesson for the student on the basics of Networking and Computer Terminals.
 It is important to comprehend networking to understand the basis of how computers connect with each other and to know computer terminal details to understand how computers can be controlled.
+    - One robot can be made up of one or more computers that need to coordinate with each other, and robots may need to communicate with external systems; for these purposes, networking is essential.
-- (Optional) Networking should be applied to how the drone communicates with the computer.
-To do this, teachers can start class with a small discussion instead or in addition to the above hook.
+- (Optional) Networking should be applied to how the drone communicates with the basestation.
+To do this, teachers can start class with a small discussion instead of or in addition to the above hook.
 The following questions are potential discussion points:

-    - Q: What are some other robots or devices in your daily life that have to communicate with each other?
+Q: What are some other robots or devices in your daily life that have to communicate with each other?
 How do you think they do this?

-    - Q: How will we control our drone?
+Q: How will we control our drone?
 From what?

-    - Q: What is our basestation/computer "talking to" if we want to send it commands for our drone to do?
+Q: What features of the communication channel between our basestation and the drone could be important?
+Wireless connectivity, latency (delay between communications), throughput (maximum volume of communications)?

 ### Main Lesson

-Recommended: 35 minutes
+Recommended: 30 minutes

 - Teachers should cover the basics of the 7 layers of network abstraction and IP/MAC addresses as outlined in the student book.
     - (Optional) Students should fill out worksheet during process.